 Great Hearts Texas is a network of charter schools that offers a classical education model in a tuition-free, public school setting.
-On November 13, 2019, Great Hearts Texas will begin accepting applications for enrollment for the 2020–2021 school year.
-We have put together a guide to help you learn more about Great Hearts Texas charter schools and take steps to enroll your child for the next school year.
+On November 9, 2020, Great Hearts Texas will begin accepting applications for enrollment for the 2021–2022 school year, and the lottery will be on January 13, 2021.
+We have put together a guide to help you learn more about Great Hearts Texas charter schools in San Antonio and take steps to enroll your child for the next school year.

 About Great Hearts Texas Charter Schools

 Since its founding in Arizona in 2003, Great Hearts America has focused on cultivating the hearts and minds of students through the pursuit of Truth, Goodness, and Beauty.
 The Great Hearts teaching philosophy follows Socrates’s assertion that “the unexamined life is not worth living.”
 Students are encouraged to analyze what they read, discuss it among their peers, and make definitive judgments about right and wrong.